Last Updated on

 Like many new bloggers, I didn’t build a subscribers list from the beginning.
 I thought I have to pay a lot for an email service and that I have to write a long eBook as a freebie.

-Lesson learned: invest in a premium theme to have a pretty site.
+Lesson learned: invest in a premium theme to have a pretty good website.

-Lesson learned – a coach can guide you in the good direction so you can start earning money faster.
+Lesson learned – a coach can guide you in a good direction so you can start earning money faster.

 Erik Emanuelli – (No Passive Income)